 Apart from articles written for the ATA Magazine and the ATA News, I have had some stories picked up by Calgary's Kerby News and a few other publications.
 Additional stories will be added here as they are produced and, hopefully, printed elsewhere.
 Anyway, here is a start.
 The most recent story starts the list and the others follow in chronological order.

-"Clark Seaborn's Airplanes" is the 16th story printed in the Kerby News.
+"Clark Seaborn's Airplanes", included in the September 2018 issue, is the 16th story printed in the Kerby News.
 Seaborn is a restorer and pilot of historic flying machines.

 "No. 31 EFTS De Winton" contains the complete program celebrating the 75th anniversary of the first training flight at this World War II Royal Air Force flying school.